rwth-i6/returnn/docs/index.rst

 `RETURNN paper <https://arxiv.org/abs/1608.00895>`_.

-RETURNN - RWTH extensible training framework for universal recurrent neural networks, is a Theano-based implementation of modern recurrent neural network architectures.
+RETURNN - RWTH extensible training framework for universal recurrent neural networks, is a Theano/TensorFlow-based implementation of modern recurrent neural network architectures.
 It is optimized for fast and reliable training of recurrent neural networks in a multi-GPU environment.

 Features include: